-Commitments and contingent liabilities
+28 Commitments and contingent liabilities

-In the normal course of business, letters of credit to the value of \$75.0k (2020 \$75.0k) have been issued to fiscal authorities against insurance tax liabilities.
+In the normal course of business, letters of credit to the value of \$75.0k (2021 \$75.0k) have been issued to fiscal authorities against insurance tax liabilities.
 These are secured against bank deposits.

 On establishment of TIDAC, a collateral arrangement was put in place between the Company and TIDAC to support the reinsurance agreement.
 The arrangement requires that the premium paid to the Company by TIDAC be held within an escrow account for a period of at least 2 years before it can be released.
 Claims paid relating to this reinsurance arrangement can be funded from the collateral account.
-The funds held within the collateral account at the year end were £228.1m (2020 £166.5m).
+The funds held within the collateral account at the year end were £288.1m (2021 £228.1m).
 These funds are reported within other financial investments.

 The Company has also guaranteed the lease commitments of an affiliated company relating to one of its main operating premises in the United Kingdom.
-The commitment is £685.7k for 2022 and £607.7k per annum thereafter, expiring in 2027.
+The commitment is £607.7k per annum, expiring in 2027.